 What is halal?

 The word ‘halal’ refers to what food and drinks are allowed for consumption as according to traditional Islamic law.
-The opposite of halal is ‘harem’.
-In other words, halal food can be consumed, while harem food can’t be consumed, according to Islamic law.
+The opposite of halal is ‘haram’.
+In other words, halal food can be consumed, while haram food can’t be consumed, according to Islamic law.

-The meat category has the most focus, as animals has be slaughtered and processed as according to the rules.
-Pork is harem, no matter how it is slaughtered.
+The meat category has the most focus, as animals have to be slaughtered and processed as according to the rules.
+Pork is haram, no matter how it is slaughtered.
 We’ll leave out the exact details of such criteria, as slaughtering methods aren’t the focus of this article.

-Also processed products, which contains harem meat, is’t halal.
+Also processed products, which contains haram meat, isn’t halal.
 Take for example a lasagne which contains minced beef which isn’t halal.
 In such a case the lasagne isn’t considered halal as well.